 He has a unique depth and breadth of experience, having developed software professionally for over thirty years in such diverse domains as medical research, business, education, and manufacturing.
 Since 1998 he has focused on full-stack web engineering, which requires a single software developer to demonstrate expertise in all of the technologies and tools necessary to create a professional web application from the ground up, from server adminstration to Cascading Style Sheets, given only an initial concept.
-His current interests are Ruby, Ruby on Rails, NoSQL databases, PostgreSQL, the Sinatra framework, Test-Driven Development (TDD), WordPress, and Linux.
+His current interests are Debian, Python, Django, PostgreSQL, Test-Driven Development (TDD), and WordPress.

 He was previously in charge of systems architecture and development at the Statistical Consultation and Research Center within the Keck School of Medicine at the University of Southern California (USC), where he developed an innovative HIPAA-compliant web framework and database design used by dozens of clinical trials and longitudinal studies that dramatically improved data accessibility, integrity, and security, while simultaneously slashing the time from protocol development to implementation.
 He also served as data manager for numerous clinical trials as well as the USC Alzheimer’s Disease Research Center’s longitudinal study, and guest lectured on database design.